 The Authority developed and operates a Landfill Gas to Energy project in keeping with its goal of financial and environmental sustainability, rather than in response to a regulatory requirement.
-The Authority collects, compresses, dehydrates and transports landfill gas (LFG) to a Styron (formerly Dow Chemical) facility boiler two miles from the landfill to offset the industry’s use of natural gas, a nonrenewable fossil fuel.
+The Authority collects, compresses, dehydrates and transports landfill gas (LFG) to a Trinseo, LLC facility (formerly Dow Chemical and Styron) boiler two miles from the landfill to offset the industry’s use of natural gas, a nonrenewable fossil fuel.
 Through this project, the Authority provides a reliable source of renewable energy to a local industry, minimizes greenhouse gas emissions, and provides a revenue source that will repay project development costs and fund operation and future expansion of the LFG to Energy system.
 No tax revenue was used to fund this $3.2 million project that was commissioned in 2008.

 The project is currently delivering approximately 400 cubic feet per minute of LFG, or 106,000 million BTUs per year, typically offsetting 90 to 100% of Styron’s use of natural gas.
 This not only replaces a non-renewable energy source with a renewable one, but it improves air quality.